Easy Traditional Vegan Sticky Toffee Pudding- Date Pudding

 - Please read through all instructions before beginning.You should plan for this to take you about 2 hours start to finish.
 You’ll first start by making the toffee sauce, then the date puree, and finally the cakes.

 - Make the toffee sauce: Measure out all ingredients for the toffee sauce.
 In a medium sauce pan, add the coconut milk, vegan butter, brown sugar, and maple syrup.
 Turn the heat on to medium, and continue to stir the mixture until the butter has melted, about 3 minutes.
 Continue stirring with a silicone spatula or a whisk until the mixture starts to bubble.
 Then reduce the heat to medium-low, and cooke the toffee mixture for 40 minutes, or until thick.
 You should continue to stir the toffee every few minutes as it’s cooking.
 The toffee sauce should be amber in color and super thick.
 Remove from heat, and pour into a bowl.
-Set aside to cool while you make the date puree.
+Set aside to cool.
+You can start the date puree and batter about 20 minutes into the cooking process of the toffee sauce.

 - Make the date puree: In a large bowl, add the dates and boiling water.
 Allow the dates to soak in the water for 10 minutes.
 Then pour both the water and the dates into a food processor, and pulse until you reach a puree.
 Set aside.